apparena/patterns/README.md

 If you want to start hacking away at the frontend, which can be found at [https://components.app-arena.com/](https://components.app-arena.com/), please read [our guide to working on the frontend.](/docs/FRONTEND_DEVELOPMENT.md)

+### Creating a new pattern

+We provide a yeoman generator that requires 2 clicks to create a new pattern.

+1. Install the generator: `npm install -g generator-apparena-pattern`
+2. Run the generator: `yo apparena-pattern`
+3. Follow the onscreen prompts
+4. Overwrite the file *source/patterns/index.js* if prompted (make a backup of your changes!)

+Done!
+Now edit your newly created pattern under *source/patterns/...*

 ### Preparing for the pull request

 Your commits leading up to the pull request should be named properly.